Danix002/magicevents/README.md

 ## Guest-Game Service
 The guest-game service is responsible for managing the guest game, where users can play an Akinator-like game.
 It uses Weka Library to create a decision tree based on the guest-information provided by the users.

-# Deployment
-The application is deployed using Kubernetes, with each microservice running in its own pod.
-The services are exposed via an Ingress controller, allowing external access to the application.
-RabbitMQ is used for message brokering between the microservices, ensuring reliable communication and coordination.